webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Loves-the-Void.md

 ---
 aliases:
-  - Loves the Void
+- "Loves the Void"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Loves the Void
-collection: Foci
-kind: Compendium
 ---

 ## Loves the Void
 When it's just you, your spacesuit, and the panorama of stars wheeling out forever and always, you are at peace.